StepanHrbek/LightsprintSDK/src/Lightsmark2007/readme.txt

    Created by Stepan Hrbek using

    - Lightsprint SDK realtime global illumination
-   - Attic map from World of Padman game
+   - Attic scene from World of Padman game
    - Hey you song by In-sist under http://creativecommons.org/licenses/by-nc/2.5/
    - I Robot model by orillionbeta
    - GLUT library